Fighting For Justice In The Workplace Since 1955

 - Outside salespeople

-Overtime is paid at the rate of time and one half after forty hours of actual work in a seven-day workweek, with the exception of certain salaried employees who meet the definition of an executive, administrative or professional.
+The basics of overtime.
+Overtime is paid at the rate of time and a half after forty hours of actual work in a seven-day workweek, except for certain salaried employees who meet the definition of an executive, administrative, or professional.
 Independent contractors are not entitled to overtime pay.
-However, unless you are exempt from overtime, you must be paid extra for any hours worked over 40 in a given work week.
+However, you must be paid extra for any hours over 40 in a given work week unless you are exempt from overtime.

 Examples of wage and hour violations